OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.md

 ##

+:fa-check-square: Combine all markdown pages into a single markdown file available for download on the Intro page.

 ## Future Updates

 :fa-square: Expand TOC Headers to all levels and place TOCs in a seperate tab for each section/page.

-##

-:fa-square: Combine all markdown pages into a single markdown file available for download.

 ##